raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 title: Answer
 ---

 You sometimes find multiple valid machine settings for the same rotor selections but with different ring settings and rotor start positions.
-For example you could have found start position "ABC" with "1 1 1" and "ABD" with "1 1 2".
+For example, you could have found start position "ABC" with "1 1 1" and "ABD" with "1 1 2".
 This isn't a bug: both machine settings are valid.
-In fact there are multiple valid machine settings because the rotor slip ring creates multiple equivalent crypt solutions.
+In fact, there are multiple valid machine settings because the rotor slip ring creates multiple equivalent crypt solutions.

 This isn't another example of a mistake in the Enigma encryption technique, but shows how the nature of the cyber threat has changed in the 75 years since WWII.
 Originally, the risk was perceived to be from people successfully decrypting letter by letter.
-Changing the rotor slip ring meant that the rotors advanced at unexpected positions creating a discontinuity every 26, 26x26 and 26x26x26 characters; meaning that an attacker would have to keep starting again.
+Changing the rotor slip ring meant that the rotors advanced at unexpected positions, creating a discontinuity every 26, 26×26 and 26×26×26 characters, meaning that an attacker would have to keep starting again.
 With our Raspberry Pi based crypt attack using a simple brute force exhaust search over the full range of possible machine settings, we find that the rotor slip ring setting creates multiple valid solutions.
 So for us, this feature is a weakness because less searching is needed to reach a valid solution.

-Here's an example (compare with the screenshot above).
+Here's an example (compare with the screenshot above):

   ![Running enigma_bf_canonical](images/enigma-canonical-qjg.png)